philzook58/datalog-book/src/basics.md

 foo("b","a").

 .decl myquery(x : symbol)
-myquery(a) :- foo(a,a).
+myquery(a) :- foo(x,x).
 .output myquery(IO=stdout)
 ```

+## Recursion
+Ok, rules are great, but what is _really_ great are recursive rules.

 There is something to be said about examples involving family.
 This is a concept we primally understand (hence the popularity of the Fast and Furious franchise).
-The very word relation

-We can use rules to extract grandparent tables from parent tables.
+We can use rules to extract grandparent, greatgrandparent, and greatgreatgrandparent tables from parent tables.

 ```
-parent
 grandparent(a,c) :- parent(a,b), parent(b,c).
 greatgrandparent(a,c) :- parent(a,b), grandparent(b,c).
 greatgreatgrandparent(a,c) :- parent(a,b), greatgrandparent(b,c).
 ```

-There is a theme here, Any person deep in our family tree is an ancestor.
-To describe this concept, we need to use a recursive rule.
+There is a theme here, a pattern to extract.
+Any person deep in our family tree is our ancestor.
+To describe this concept, we can use a recursive rule.
+Our parent is our ancestor, and the parent of our ancestor is also an ancestor.

 ```
 ancestor(a,b) :- parent(a,b).